CDHP/HSA Insurance Options

 Local education and local government CDHP/HSA:

 You can contribute after-tax funds by check or by linking your bank account to your HSA.
 Then, at tax time you can take an above-the-line credit.
 This will reduce your taxable income up to the annual HSA contribution limit allowed by the IRS.
 Note that once you enroll in Medicare, IRS rules prevent you from contributing to your HSA.
-However, the funds that you have already saved in your HSA remain yours to spend on IRS approved health care expenses.
+However, the funds you have already saved in your HSA remain yours to spend on IRS approved health care expenses.
 For further details, consult with your tax advisor.